poseidon-framework/poseidon-framework.github.io/qjanno.md

 <A_Ju_hoan_North-5.DG>
 ```

-#### The `-c`/`--showColumns` option
+#### The `-c|--showColumns` option

-`-c`/`--showColumns` is a special option that, when activated, makes qjanno return not the result of a given query, but an overview table with the columns available in all loaded tables/files for said query.
+`-c|--showColumns` is a special option that, when activated, makes `qjanno` return not the result of a given query, but an overview table with the columns available in all selected files for said query.
 That is helpful to get an overview what could actually be queried.

 ```default
 $ echo -e "Col1,Col2\nVal1,Val2\nVal3,Val4\n" > test.csv